MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

 # Step 2: Configure the Azure Information Protection policy

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*

+>[!NOTE]
+> This step of the tutorial reflects the latest updates to the Azure portal.
+If you do not see a **CLASSIFICATIONS** menu option, and still see a **Publish** option, the navigation instructions will not exactly match what you see.
+If that's the case, consider returning to this step of the tutorial in a couple of days when your tenant is updated for the latest changes.

 Although Azure Information Protection comes with a default policy that you can use without configuration, we're going to have a look at that policy and make some changes.